Pierre Perifel

-Pierre Perifel is a French filmmaker and animator, best known for his work at DreamWorks Animation.
-He is the director of the feature film The Bad Guys (2022) and the award-winning short films Bilby and Le Building.
-He is an alumnus of École Émile-Cohl and Gobelins, l'Ecole de l'image.
+Pierre Perifel is a French filmmaker and animator.
+He is best known for his work at DreamWorks Animation, including directing the short film Bilby (2018) and the feature films The Bad Guys (2022) and its sequel The Bad Guys 2 (2025).

 Early life and education

 Perifel was born in Lyon, France.
 His passion for animation began in high school.
 In his third year of attending École Émile-Cohl art school, he applied to Gobelins, l'École de l'image and was accepted.

 In 2004, Perifel created the short student film A Swell Plan, and collaborated with classmates Xavier Ramonède, Jun Frederic Violet, and Rémi Zaarour on a second short film, Festival Qualité.
 He graduated from Gobelins in 2005.
 For his thesis film, Le Building, he reteamed with Ramonède and Zaarour, and also worked with Marco Nguyen and Olivier Staphylas.
 The film uses a combination of 2D and 3D animation.
 Le Building screened at numerous international film festivals and won several awards, including Best Undergraduate Animation at the Ottawa International Animation Festival.